 It seems like LEOs of the past have felt the need to pass down this ancient ritual of using stilted police jargon to the newer officers when instructing them on the art of report writing.
 They must believe reports are seen as more credible when using peculiar police phraseology.
 What it does is draw the reader’s attention away from the content of the report.
 A better sentence would be: “I got out of my cruiser and asked the driver, Ms. Anna Brown, for her driver’s license.”

 2. Don’t Make the Reader Search for Information

-A lot of report writers expect the reader to search forwards or backwards for information.
+A lot of report writers expect the reader to search for information.
 For example, many officers include the date and time in the heading of their reports.
 Then they begin their report like this: “On the above date and time, I was on duty in cruiser 43.”
 This causes a disruption in the reader’s flow, because the reader must now look elsewhere to find out which date and time the author is referencing.

 Similarly, authors often put the names and addresses of suspects, witnesses and victims in the heading, assigning each one a number.
 Then the author continually refers to each person described in the report as "Subject #1" or "Victim #2."
 This is extremely confusing and causes lots of eye shifting for the reader.
 It is far better to identify each person by their name in the report so that such confusion is minimized.
 Don’t make your reader hunt for information.
 Make it easy for them to follow your story logically and clearly.

 The “never-ending sentence” is a common problem.
 A sentence goes on and on and on leaving the reader gasping for breath.
 An example: “I asked the victim if he could identify the robber and before he could answer, he was interrupted by his mother, who was urging him not to say anything because she was afraid that if he answered, he might find himself in harm’s way and end up hurt somehow.”